 In the 2013 legislative session, the Nevada State Legislature passed a law allowing a redevelopment agency to complete a reset of the base year if in any year the assessed value of the taxable property in a redevelopment area located in a city in a county whose population is 700,000 or more, as shown by the assessment roll most recently equalized has decreased by 10 percent or more from the assessed value of the taxable property in the redevelopment area as shown by the assessment roll last equalized before the effective date of the ordinance approving the redevelopment plan.
-In January 2014, the Redevelopment Agency Board adopted a resolution approving a reset for the Eastside redevelopment project area beginning July 1, 2014.
+If such an ordinance is adopted, the bill requires that 18 percent of the revenues received from taxes on the taxable property located in the redevelopment area affected by the ordinance on or after the effective date of the ordinance be set aside to improve and preserve existing public educational facilities which are located within the redevelopment area or which serve pupils who reside within the redevelopment area.
+The obligation to set aside such revenues is subordinate to any existing obligation of the agency.
+In December 2013, the Redevelopment Agency Board adopted a resolution approving a reset for the Eastside redevelopment project area beginning July 1, 2014.

 In the 2015 legislative session, the Nevada State Legislature passed a law allowing a redevelopment agency to extend to a maximum of 45 years the date of termination of a redevelopment plan, and any amendments to the plan, adopted by a city whose population is 220,000 or more but less than 500,000 located in a county whose population is 700,000 or more if the city council adopts the extension of the plan by ordinance.
 If such an ordinance is adopted, the bill requires that 18 percent of the revenues received from taxes on the taxable property located in the redevelopment area affected by the ordinance on or after the effective date of the ordinance be set aside to improve and preserve existing public educational facilities which are located within the redevelopment area or which serve pupils who reside within the redevelopment area.
 The obligation to set aside such revenues is subordinate to any existing obligation of the agency.
+In August, 2015, the Redevelopment Agency Board adopted a resolution approving the extension of the Downtown redevelopment project area extending the life of the area from October 2025 to October 2040.

-These factors were considered in preparing the Agency budget for the 2015-2016 fiscal year.
+These factors were considered in preparing the Agency budget for the 2016-2017 fiscal year.